Protestors confront mayor of Village of Wellington

-A group of protesters gathered outside the Village of Wellington Tuesday night over a statement made by the Wellington's mayor during recent protests.
+A group of protesters gathered Tuesday night in Wellington over a statement made by the mayor during recent protests.

 Activists lined Forest Hill Boulevard.
 They lined up with signs in their hands.
 They chanted to have their voices heard.